Saltmen

-The Saltmen (Persian: مردم نمک mardom-e namak) were discovered in the Chehrabad salt mines, located on the southern part of the Hamzehlu village, on the west side of the city of Zanjan, in the Zanjan Province in Iran.
+The Saltmen (مردان نمکی, mardān-e namakī) are the preserved remains of multiple human individuals that were discovered in the Chehrabad salt mines, located on the southern part of the Hamzehlu village, on the west side of the city of Zanjan, in the Zanjan Province in Iran.
 By 2010, the remains of six men had been discovered, most of them accidentally killed by the collapse of galleries in which they were working.
-The head and left foot of Salt Man 1 are on display at the National Museum of Iran in Tehran.
+The head and left foot of Saltman 1 are on display at the National Museum of Iran in Tehran.

 Discovery

 In the winter of 1993, miners came across a body with long hair, a beard and some artifacts.
-These included the remains of a body, a lower leg inside a leather boot, three iron knives, a woollen half trouser, a silver needle, a sling, parts of a leather rope, a grindstone, a walnut, some pottery shards, some patterned textile fragments, and a few broken bones.
+These included the remains of a body, a lower leg inside a leather boot, three iron knives, a woollen half trouser, a silver needle, a sling, parts of a leather rope, a grindstone, a walnut, some pottery sherds, some patterned textile fragments, and a few broken bones.
 The body had been buried in the middle of a tunnel approximately 45 m in length.

 In 2004, another salt miner found the remains of a second man.
 During archaeological excavations in 2005, the remains of another two well-preserved men were found.
-In 2006, the Iranian Cultural Heritage News Agency partnered with the German Mining Museum in Bochum (Germany), in 2007 with the University of Oxford and the Swiss University of Zurich for thorough investigations.
+In 2006, the Iranian Cultural Heritage News Agency partnered with the German Mining Museum in Bochum (Germany), and then in 2007 with the University of Oxford and the Swiss University of Zurich for thorough investigations.
 A scientific long-term project was started, supported by Deutsche Forschungsgemeinschaft (DFG) and British funds.
 Four corpses, including a teenager and a woman, are kept at the Archeology Museum (Zolfaghari House) in Zanjan.
-A sixth corpse found in the excavation campaign 2010 was left in place at the salt mine.
+A sixth corpse found in the excavation campaign in 2010 was left in place at the salt mine.
 Three hundred pieces of fabric were found, some of which retained designs and dyes.
 In 2008, the Ministry of Industries and Mines canceled the mining permit.